wpacademy/css-flex-cards/README.md

-# css-flex-cards
+# CSS Flex Cards
-CSS Flex Cards HTML &amp; CSS Template
+Beautful, expanding cards built using CSS Flex method with a little bit if jQuery.